robrich/create-robust-deployments-for-spa-and-api/2-containers-1-domain/README.md

 New content since Chapter 0
 ---------------------------

-1. `Kubernetes` folder contains all the files used to install both docker images into the cluster, and rig them behind the ingress controller.
+1. `k8s` folder contains all the files used to install both docker images into the cluster, and rig them behind the ingress controller.

 2. `vueapp/vue.config.js` is for development only, and hooks up Webpack development server.
 It looks for requests to `/api/any/path/here` and forwards it to the backend.